Louis Fischer: Early life

 Louis Fischer, the son of a fish peddler, was born in Philadelphia on 29 February 1896.
 After studying at the Philadelphia School of Pedagogy from 1914 to 1916, he became a school teacher.

 In 1917, Fischer, a supporter of Zionism when he was younger, joined the Jewish Legion, a military unit based in Palestine.
 On his return to the United States, Fischer took up work at a news agency in New York City and met Bertha "Markoosha" Mark (1890-1977).
 In 1921, when Bertha went to work in Berlin, Fischer joined her a few months later and began contributing to the New York Evening Post as a European correspondent.
 The following year, he moved to Moscow and married Bertha.
 In 1923 their first son George was born (followed by Victor a year later) and Fischer began working for The Nation.
 He also served as a volunteer in the British Army between 1918 and 1920.

 While in the Soviet Union, Fischer published several books including Oil Imperialism: The International Struggle for Petroleum (1926) and The Soviets in World Affairs (1930).

 In 1934, American Max Eastman criticized Fischer for Stalinism in a chapter called "The 'Revolution' of April 23, 1932" in his book Artists in Uniform.
 In 1938, Leon Trotsky described Fischer as a "merchant of lies" and "direct literary agent of Stalin".

 Fischer also covered the Spanish Civil War and for a time was a member of the International Brigade fighting General Francisco Franco.
 In 1938, he returned to the United States and settled in New York.
 He continued to work for The Nation and wrote his autobiography, Men and Politics (1941).
 Viktor Fischer, Louis Fischer's son, was a close friend of Lothar Wloch (1923–1976), the son of Wilhelm Wloch and "Koni" Konrad Wolf who was the Stasi spy master Markus Wolf's brother and uncle of Franz Wolf, who is very close to Vladimir Putin.
 In 1989, Markus Wolf wrote about the three friends Koni, Vik, and Lothar in The Troika.

 Fischer left The Nation in 1945 after a dispute with the editor, Freda Kirchwey, over the journal's sympathetic reporting of Joseph Stalin.
 His disillusionment with communism, although he had never been a member of the Communist Party USA, was reflected in his contribution to The God That Failed (1949).
 Fischer began writing for anti-communist liberal magazines such as The Progressive.
-Louis Fischer taught about the Soviet Union at Princeton University until his death on January 15, 1970.
+Fischer taught about the Soviet Union at Princeton University until his death on January 15, 1970.